FullstackAcademy/README-templateFSA.md/README.md

 Project name is a `<utility/tool/feature>` that allows `<insert_target_audience>` to do `<action/task_it_does>`.

 Additional line of information text about what the project does.
 Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.
+Don't go overboard, people won't read it!

 *</b> Image Insert Here* </b> - here is where you can place images of your project, a demo gif, and link to a deployed site